MoustafaNaquib/Snake/README.md

-# Snake
+# Snake2
-Snake game written in JavaScript
+snake with 2 players